-Stripping away nutrition “confusion” layer by layer and getting back to bare basics!
+Stripping away nutrition “confusion” layer by layer and getting back to bare basics.
 The field of nutrition is ever-changing and shifting towards change and more awareness to our food sources (hooray!).
 New research, health claims, supplements, and fad diets appear almost daily; and as consumers it can be extremely overwhelming and at times down right frustrating to decipher what’s truly effective nutrition practices and what’s a myth.
 Read more here about Nutrition Stripped Philosophy.

 Q // What’s your diet like and what are you?

 A // I get this question a lot.
 As I mention in my philosophy I’m not about singling out one nutrition teaching or getting dogmatic about what “diet” a person follows.
 I’m a health food lovin’ foodie; I eat plant-based, gluten-free, dairy-free and vegan the majority of my time with the occasional exception of farm fresh eggs and wild caught fish.
 The bulk of my diet is rooted in raw vegetables, raw fruits, nuts, seeds, legumes, beans, root vegetables, and sprouted gluten free grains- amongst other things.
 Of course TEA!
-I love hot tea.
+I love me some hot tea.

 Q // Where do you get your protein if you’re plant-based?